Azure/azure-sdk-for-c/sdk/samples/iot/aziot_realtek_amebaD/how_to_iot_hub_realtek_amebaD.md

         ./create_trusted_cert_header.sh
         ```

-    - Open the [ESP8266 sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/aziot_esp8266) (from the local clone) on the Arduino IDE.
+    - Open the [Realtek AmebaD sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/aziot_realtek_amebaD) (from the local clone) on the Arduino IDE.

     - Edit the following parameters in `iot_configs.h`, filling in your own information: